xyanz/react-intro/11-lotr-codealong.md

 ```

 # Solution
-When you're finished, while you wait for your classmates, review the reflections below.
+When you're finished, review the reflections below.

 ### Reflecting on Reusability
 Components are great because they allow us to compartmentalize code and easily